jucarozu/condormkt-app/README.md

-# CondorMKT - App client
+# CondorMKT - App Client

 A little web app for create your own MarketPlace (like Amazon) - App client.